 It's quickly become a familiar sight to see lines of people queuing to enter a supermarket or other key store for essential goods.
 A few months ago such scenes were only seen on TV news and we all thought 'it'll never happen here'.
 But it has.

-As lockdown restrictions begin to ease some venues will begin to reopen, albeit with restrictions on the size of playing groups, timings and how bookings are made.
+As lockdown restrictions are eased some venues will begin to reopen, albeit with restrictions on the size of playing groups, timings and how bookings are made.

 With gatherings of groups of 10 people or more likely to be banned for quite some time a lot of courses are introducing strict limits of only 2-4 players per group.
-These groups will also play with a large gap from the group ahead and behind them.
+These groups will also play with a large gap from the group ahead of, and behind, them.

 We'll be seeing virtual queuing in place for a long time to come.
 In fact it could be one of the real positives to come out of the necessary changes of how we live and socialise.

-Virtual queuing has been a thing at a lot of bars, restaurants and competitive socialising venues for a while, where you place your order and then receive a handset to take to your own table to wait for your order, rather than standing in line as is conventional.
+Virtual queuing has been a thing at a lot of bars, restaurants and competitive socialising venues for a while, where you place your order and then receive a handset to take to your own table to wait for your order, rather than standing in line.

 The virtual queue is being introduced in theme parks and retailtainment venues in the parts of Asia that have begun to re-open in recent weeks and it looks like they are here to stay.